FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Preliminaries and Overview

-$\bullet$ Model poisoning attacks: Such attacks temper with local models submitted by clients.
-To account for all active adversaries (as discussed in \S\ref{sec:adv_model}) that may conduct such attacks, \textsf{FedMLAttacker} injects such attacks before the aggregation of local models in each FL training round at the server, so that \textsf{FedMLAttacker} can get access to all client models submitted in this training round.

-$\bullet$ Data reconstruction attacks: Such attacks use the local models (or model updates) to infer information about the training data.
-In an FL system, the FL server may be interested in clients' data and uses the global models and the submitted local models to reconstruct data; also, a client may be interested in other clients' data when receiving a global model from the FL server and tries to reconstruct sensitive information using the global model and its local model.
-To cover these scenarios, \textsf{FedMLAttacker} injects such attacks at the FL server, where it has access to all local models and the global model of each iteration.
+Without loss of generality, FedAttacker injects data poisoning attacks and model poisoning attacks before the aggregation of local models in each FL training round at the server, such that the FedAttacker instance can get access to all client models submitted in the FL training round.
+FedAttacker injects data reconstruction attacks at the FL server as well, where the FL server has access to all local models and the global model of each iteration and can perform the attacks with high flexibility.